iscb-dc-rsg/iscb-dc-rsg.github.io/_pages/workshop2017.md

 # Lunch

-Lunch will be provided for all registered attendees.
+Lunch will be provided for all registered attendees and will take place in the Chemistry building atrium immediately next to the Physics building.
 Vegetarian and vegan options will be provided.
 If you have other special dietary needs, please contact one of the organizers and we will make sure that there is something suitable provided.

 # Venue